florianbehrens/DeCoF2/README.md

 A node is a special parameter with value type sequence of strings that holds the names of its child parameters.

+Parameter's values can be either readwrite or readonly.
+I.e., they may either be modified by the server implementation (readonly parameters) or by a client (readwrite parameters).
+It is not possible (or at least conceptually not allowed) to alter readwrite parameters by the server implementation.

 ### Access control